kchmck/logbook_aiopipe/Readme.md

 This package provides a handler and subscriber for multiprocess [`logbook`](http://logbook.readthedocs.io) logging that runs on the [`asyncio`](https://docs.python.org/3/library/asyncio.html) event loop.
-It uses [`aiopipe`](https://github.com/kchmck/aiopipe) to transfer log messages from the child to the parent process.
+It uses [`aiopipe`](https://github.com/kchmck/aiopipe) to transfer log messages from the child process to the parent process.

 ## Example